-In [42, 20], the spectral measures associated with the composite microstructures of interest were computed using the Stieltjes-Perron inversion theorem.
-However, the presence of delta components or essential singularities in the measures, for example, makes it difficult to resolve details of the spectrum using this approach.
+In [41, 20] the spectral measures associated with the composite microstructures of interest were computed using the Stieltjes-Perron inversion theorem [43, 56].
+However, the presence of δ -components or essential singularities in the measures, for example, makes it difficult to resolve details of the spectrum using this approach.
 To help overcome this limitation, here we develop a mathematical framework which provides a rigorous way to directly compute the spectral measures and effective parameters for finite lattice composite microstructures, or discretizations of continuum composites.
-In particular, we provide a novel formulation of the ACM which is equivalent to the original formulation [34, 10] and holds for both the finite lattice setting and the infinite settings.
+In particular, we provide a novel formulation of the ACM which is equivalent to the original formulation [33] and holds for both the finite lattice setting and the infinite settings.
 This analysis demonstrates that, in the finite lattice setting, the random operators underlying the integral representations of the effective parameters are represented by random matrices, and the spectral measures are determined explicitly by their eigenvalues and eigenvectors.

 As a consequence, our approach provides a direct connection between the statistical behavior of spectral data of random matrices and the behavior of the effective transport processes of composites.
-This, in turn, has provided a direct connection between the ACM and random matrix theory, and has shown that transitions in the connectedness or percolation properties of composites are reflected in the short and long range eigenvalue correlations of the underlying random matrices [59, 61].
-Moreover, this transitional behavior is captured by a one parameter universality class of random matrix ensembles and provides a mechanism for the collapse of gaps in the spectral measures [59, 61], which leads to critical behavior in the effective transport coefficients of composites [60].
+This, in turn, has provided a direct connection between the ACM and random matrix theory, and has shown that transitions in the connectedness or percolation properties of composites are reflected in the short and long range eigenvalue correlations of the underlying random matrices [57].
+Moreover, this transitional behavior provides a mechanism for the collapse of gaps in the spectral measures [57], which leads to critical behavior in the effective transport coefficients of composites [58].
 This characterization of critical behavior of transport in composites by the statistical properties of eigenvalues and eigenvectors of random matrices is a key feature of the ACM and our computational approach.